 Alternative Process: Tintype

-This one day workshop is an exciting introduction to the world of antique processes.
+This two day workshop is an exciting introduction to the world of antique processes.
 A cousin to the daguerreotype, tintypes are the younger lightweight photo objects made popular during the American Civil War, which later became ubiquitous in popular culture through their use in traveling carnivals as novelty portraiture.
 No experience necessary, come and discover the thrill of transforming the modern world into a nostalgic representation.
-There is a $75.00 pp lab fee*.

 *the cost of this course also includes the $75 lab fee for materials